mrcavalcanti/mosaicoo/docs/sources/enterprise/enhanced_ldap.md

 In the open source version of Grafana, user data from LDAP is synchronized only during the login process when authenticating using LDAP.

-With active LDAP synchronization, available in Grafana Enterprise version 6.3 and later, you can configure Grafana to actively sync users with LDAP servers in the background.
-Only users that have logged into Grafana at least once are synchronized.
+With active LDAP synchronization, available in Mosaicoo Enterprise version 6.3 and later, you can configure Mosaicoo to actively sync users with LDAP servers in the background.
+Only users that have logged into Mosaicoo at least once are synchronized.

 Users with updated role and team membership will need to refresh the page to get access to the new features.